 BRITISH POLICY IN CHINA.

 An impartial account of the recent events at Canton will be more useful to our readers than any vague criticism on the conduct of the Chinese or British authorities.
-On the 8th of October last the Arrow, a small vessel at anchor at Canton, was boarded by a Chinese officer and a party of soldiers, who, in seized and bound twelve of the crew, and carried them away in a war-boat of large sine unless it were as a kind of security for the of this proceeding, the British Consul, Mr
+On the 8th of October last the Arrow, a small vessel at anchor at Canton, was boarded by a Chinese officer and a party of soldiers, who, in spite of the remonstrances of the master, an unless it were as a kind of security for the of this proceeding, the British Consul, Mr.